david-gary/onlineStoreTemplate/SRS.md

 ## Requirements

-Each group member must supply at least three functional requirements for the project.
-Each requirement should be written in the following format:

-Each group member must supply at least three functional requirements for the project.
-Each requirement should be written in the following format:

 * **ID:** REQ-1
   * **Description:** The customer is trying to use the filter search funtion to find the right type of chain.
   * **Type:** Functional